Up to 60% off sofas & mattresses — limited‑time deals.

 • Why choose these models

-• If you need guest-sleep capability without dedicating a full room
+• If you need guest-sleep flexibility without dedicating a full room to one function

 • Alternatives to consider